-It’s the time of year when internships opportunities for the fall semester abound: paid, unpaid, in the community, around campus, and even right here in the English department.
+It’s the time of year when internships opportunities for the fall semester start cropping up again: paid, unpaid, in the community, around campus, and even right here in the English department.

 Should you apply for internships?